WisconsinRobotics/WRoverPlayground/src/wrover_status_light/ServiceIntro.md

 ## Writing a Server Node
 ### Python
-A server code can be initailized with
+A server code can be initialized with
 ```
 def example_service_server():
     rospy.init_node('example_service_server')